FDA reduces waiting period for Moderna recipients to get booster to 5 months - NewsBreak

 “Vaccination is our best defense against COVID-19, including the circulating variants, and shortening the length of time between completion of a primary series and a booster dose may help reduce waning immunity,” he said in a statement.

-The move comes days after the Centers for Disease Control and Prevention (CDC) recommended that Pfizer-BioNTech recipients get their booster dose at least five months after their primary series, pointing to the omicron surge.Sioux City to require COVID-19 vaccinations or testing for city workers
+The move comes days after the Centers for Disease Control and Prevention (CDC) recommended that Pfizer-BioNTech recipients get their booster dose at least five months after their primary series, pointing to the omicron surge.Moderna CEO says fourth vaccine dose could be needed in fall

 Boosters are suggested for Johnson & Johnson recipients two months after their initial shot.